zitrosolrac/datajoint-tutorial/beginner/building_first_pipeline/python/first-table.rst

   Proceed? [yes, No]: yes
   Tables dropped.
 Restart kernel.

-Now the table is dropped, you can fix errors in your class ``definition`` and recreate the table!
+Now the table is dropped, you can fix errors in your class ``definition`` and recreate the table.

 .. note::
   As the prompt for the ``drop`` method suggestion, you might want to restart your Python kernel after dropping